aplteam/MarkAPL/Docs/MarkAPL.md

 Notes:
 * Leading and trailing spaces are removed from all cells.
 * Automated alignment detection based on the data type of a column can be slow with very large tables (several thousands of lines).
-You are advised to specify the alignment yourself for such tables to avoid a penalty.
+You are advised to specify the alignment yourself for such tables to avoid a performance penalty.

 ##### Constructing tables